-The Investment Services subdivision provides services to retail and institutional customers.
-The Investment services subdivision also distributes Stefnir funds as well as offers funds of international fund managers, together with overseeing sales of pension products.
+The Investment Services subdivision provides services to institutional and corporate customers.
+Retail services are provided mainly through digital channels and a call centre.
+The Investment services subdivision also distributes Stefnir funds as well as offering funds from international fund managers, together with overseeing sales of pension products.
 The emphasis of the Investment Services subdivision has been on increasing usage of digital channels.
 Transfer of retail sales and services to digital channels is expected to continue with opportunities to increase corporate customers' use of digital channels.
-The Investment Services subdivision has focused on increasing monthly subscriptions in mutual funds, resulting in a steady increase in online subscriptions by 48.7 per cent. from 2013 to 31 December 2016.
+The volume of customers' online sales into mutual funds has increased significantly from 2013 to 2017.
+Monthly subscriptions in funds have also increased over the same period of time.
 The pension products and services are primarily sold by the Retail Banking division and a subsidiary of Vörður, but going forward emphasis will be on increasing sales and services through digital channels.